 - The highest non-commissioned officer rank is that of warrant officer, but you can apply to become a commissioned officer if you are suitably qualified.

 - When you leave the RAF, you will be able to use a lot of your skills in other jobs.

 For detailed information about the Royal Air Force, phone 0345 605 5555 or visit the Royal Air Force website to find your nearest recruitment centre.
-The Ministry of Defence website is also useful.

 The following organisations may be able to provide further information.

 Was this article useful?

 Please help us improve Planit by rating this article.